georgiee/coding-for-kids/slides.md

 ^ They should have said turn right - a quarter.

-^ While spinning around, somebody will hopefully scream a `stooooop`.
+^ While spinning around, somebody will hopefully scream a `stooooop` to the desperate robot

 ![fill](images/03-how/robot-daleks-spin.gif)

 ---
 ^ In the end kids really love that game, collaborate and understand the limits of a machine

-^ They also understand the requirement of exact commands.
+^ They also understand the requirement of exact commands

 ^ And to put one command after another - just like in programming.